How to Apply for a Research Degree

 Download the form from the link below and send your completed expression of interest form to PGR@falmouth.ac.uk

-Once received, the completed expression of interest form is reviewed by subject specialist academics, where it is assessed for appropriate alignment to the research themes and programmes, potential supervision availability, potential resource needs and funding requirements.
+Once received, the completed expression of interest form is reviewed by subject specialist academics, where it is assessed for appropriate alignment to the research strategy, potential supervision availability, potential resource needs and funding requirements.

 Feedback on the expression of interest is then communicated to the candidate via one meeting, phone call, or video call with an appropriate academic member of staff, who could be a potential Director of Studies or Co-Supervisor.